TDCOSMO XIV: Practical Techniques for Estimating External Convergence of Strong Gravitational Lens Systems and Applications to the SDSS J0924+0219 System: Summary of the technique

 where

-where $D_{dp}$, $D_{\rm{s}}$, $D_p$, and $D_{\rm{ds}}$ are the angular diameter distances from the deflector to the perturber, to the source, to the perturber, and from the deflector to the source.
-The flexion shift roughly measures the perturbations to the images of the source due to 3rd order terms from the perturber. \cite{flexion_formalism} recommends using $\Delta_3 x > 10^{-4}\text{arcsec}$ to avoid ensure a $<1\%$ bias on $H_0$ from perturbers.
+and where $D_{\rm{dp}}$, $D_{\rm{s}}$, $D_{\rm{p}}$, and $D_{\rm{ds}}$ are the angular diameter distances from the deflector to the perturber, to the source, to the perturber, and from the deflector to the source.
+The flexion shift roughly measures the perturbations to the images of the source due to 3rd order terms from the perturber.
+Ultimately, what constitutes a "weak" or "strong" perturber is somewhat arbitrary, but there this is a clear trade-off between the improvement from including a particular perturber in the mass model and the amount of work required to do so. \cite{flexion_formalism} recommends using $\Delta_3 x = 10^{-4}\text{arcsec}$ as the cutoff between strong and weak perturbers to ensure a $<1\%$ bias on $H_0$.